New Jersey Marathon: History

 The original Jersey Shore Marathon was held from 1972 to 1985 every November, which was too close to the New York City Marathon, and the marathon dissolved in 1985 due to lack of participation and sponsorship.

 In 1995, the idea of staging a world class marathon was promoted and a feasibility study showed great interest within the racing community.
 By 1997, the dreams of a world class marathon returning to the Jersey Shore became a reality and the first New Jersey Marathon was held on April 27, 1997.
 Over 1,000 runners registered for the race and over 800 of them finished.

 In 2005, race officials were told by the governing body of Sea Bright, NJ that they could no longer use Ocean Ave., a critical section of the course, in the town for the race.
 Sea Bright officials cited safety concerns as the reason for the banning of all sporting events on the road.

 The race moved south to Long Branch, and the finish of the course has been there since 2006.
 The Long Branch half-marathon was also added in 2006.

+In 2010, hundreds of runners were incapacitated by heat stroke and dehydration during the marathon, with several people going into cardiac arrest and organ failure.

 The 2020 in-person edition of the race was cancelled due to the COVID-19 pandemic, with all registrants given the option of running the race virtually, transferring their entry to 2021, or obtaining store credit of equivalent value.
 The 2021 marathon was also cancelled due to COVID-19, as Long Branch refused permission for a large gathering to be hosted in the town due to concerns over Delta variant.

+Although the organizers hoped to return in 2022, they were neither able to reach an agreement with Long Branch nor find a new venue willing to accommodate the race.
+The 2019 race will remain the last one in the series, and the New Jersey Marathon is officially defunct.
+This created a void of spring races in the area, and in 2023 the Jersey City Marathon debuted.
+It was successful, and the race has grown bigger than the New Jersey Marathon.